Skip to content

 KLP can't simply redirect calls immediately — a task might be in the middle of executing the old function.
 The consistency model ensures all tasks have transitioned before the patch is considered active:

-State: KLP_UNPATCHED → (patch applied) → KLP_PATCHED
+State: KLP_TRANSITION_UNPATCHED → (patch applied) → KLP_TRANSITION_PATCHED

 For each task: